Dylan-X/SuperSR/readme.md

   - With `BaseSRModel`, everything about training or evaluation(to be implemented) a super-resolution model could be finished in one time.
 All you need to do is to customize the model structure part in the method named `create_model`.

-  - For model training, I add weight-normalization for Adam optimizer, one can set `use_wn` to use it (see, I'm really selfless).
+  - For model training, I add weight-normalization for Adam optimizer, one can set `use_wn` to use it.
 It's noted that the `lr_schedule` method is the most common schedule solution of learning rate in my training.
 One can modify it anyway, such as `SRCNN` model (original paper has defined a learning rate schedule), it's flexible~

   - Pre-defined models, such as `EDSR`, `SRCNN`, are ready to be trained directly.
 (Basically follow the original paper.)